bp4mc2/bp4mc2.github.io/iri-minting/index.md

 # IRI-minting

-## Introduction
+## 1. Introduction
 One of the important steps during the creation of data on the web is the minting of IRI's for your resources.
 An IRI can be compared to the primary key of a resource in a database, with the unique feature that an IRI can be universally unique, which is a nice feature when you want to combine data from different datasets, or when you want others to use your IRI's.

 This article describes the best practices with regard to the minting of IRI's.
 It answers the following questions:

 1. Should I mint IRI's, URI's, URL's or URN's??
 2. Should I use http or https??
-2. Should I use hash-URI's??
+3. Should I use hash-URI's??
-3. What template should I use for my resources??
+4. What template should I use for my resources??
+5. And what about API URL's?

 A best practice is formulated from these answers.
 This article starts with the resulting best practice and then continues with the answers to these questions (which is a bit more in depth and only needed for understanding the rational behind the best practice).

-## Best practice
+## 2. Best practice

 1. Use http hash URI's for terms (properties and classes) within a vocabulary (things that should be located on the web);
 2. Use http IRI's for identifing things that should be directly referenceable on the web;
 3. Use https URI's for identifing information resource located on the web.
 4. Use non-http IRI's for identifing things that should not be directly referenceable on the web;

-### 1. http hash URI's for terms (properties and classes) within a vocabulary.
+### 2.1. http hash URI's for terms (properties and classes) within a vocabulary.

 Common practice for RDF vocabularies is the use of hash URI's.
 The use of IRI's is not recommended, because this is unfriendly for developers and doesn't work well with current serialization formats.